History of Pluto TV in Timeline

 October 2020: Pluto TV becomes part of ViacomCBS Streaming

-In October 2020, Pluto TV became part of ViacomCBS Streaming, which was led by Pluto TV CEO Tom Ryan.
+In October 2020, Pluto TV became part of the newly created ViacomCBS Streaming, with Pluto TV CEO Tom Ryan leading the division.

-Since March 2021, CBS All Access became Paramount+ making Pluto TV a sister service to Paramount+.
+Since March 2021, CBS All Access became Paramount+, making it a sister service to Pluto TV after the merger between Viacom and CBS Corporation.

 July 17, 2021: Pluto TV Adds New Channels

-On November 29, 2021, ViacomCBS announced Pluto TV would launch in Sweden, Norway, and Denmark by 2022, phasing out Viafree upon launch.
+On November 29, 2021, ViacomCBS announced that Pluto TV would launch in Sweden, Norway and Denmark by 2022 as part of a joint venture with Nordic Entertainment Group, phasing out the company's existing AVOD service Viafree upon launch.

 In February 2022, ViacomCBS Streaming was renamed Paramount Streaming.